TUTORIAL NOTES:

 Quirks!!!

-With certain capture devices, the default Hardware Picture settings are often very much wrong.To find the actual Minimum and Maximum values for each of these settings, type the following command in your SSH terminal:
+With certain capture devices, the default Hardware Picture settings are often very much wrong.To find the actual Minimum and Maximum values for each of these settings, we need to go back to the Terminal.

 v4l2-ctl -l